 Can I get a credit card with no credit check?

-Although some countries offer credit cards without a credit check (such as a secured card in the US), it isn’t possible in the UK to get a credit card without one.
-Most reputable lenders will run a search on your credit report before approving you for a credit card.
+Some countries offer credit cards without a credit check (such as secured cards in the US which require you to put down a deposit), but in the UK it’s not possible to get a credit card without one.

 What is bad credit?

 Your credit report is a detailed record of your financial history, which lenders use to decide whether to offer you credit.
 Your credit history is stored by credit reference agencies, the biggest in the UK being Equifax, Experian and TransUnion (formerly Callcredit).

 You can get your credit score for free on numerous websites.
 However, you may need to pay to get your full credit report from one of the agencies.
 Depending on your score, you’re said to have excellent, good, fair, poor or very poor credit:

 |TransUnion (formerly Callcredit)||0-550|

 Before applying for a credit card, it’s important to distinguish between a “soft” and a “hard” search on your credit report.